The ggoncoplot R package generates interactive oncoplots to visualize mutational patterns across patient cancer cohorts.

 (optional) tooltip (character string: what we show on mouse hover over a particular mutation)

 These columns can be in any order, and named anything.
-You define the mapping of your input dataset columns to the required features in the call to ggoncoplot
+You define the mapping of your input dataset columns to the required features in the call to ggoncoplot.

 Basic Example